Title 5

 § 5-48.2-9.
 Supervision and responsibility.

-(a)(1) A supervising professional must be a speech-language pathologist or audiologist who is licensed under the act and this chapter; has attained and maintained their certificate of clinical competency and who has been actively working in the field for twenty-four (24) months after completion of the postgraduate professional experience; and must be responsible for the acts and performances, patient screening, and specific tasks assigned by the licensee to the speech-language pathology assistant (SLPA)/audiometric aide or audiology assistant.
+(a)(1) A supervising professional must be a speech-language pathologist or audiologist who is licensed under this chapter; and who has been actively working in the field for twenty-four (24) months after completion of the postgraduate professional experience; and must be responsible for the acts and performances, patient screening, and specific tasks assigned by the licensee to the speech-language pathology assistant (SLPA)/audiometric aide or audiology assistant.

 (2) A licensee who supervises support personnel must: